+WELLNESS CENTER

-WELLNESS CENTER Location: Rowenhorst Student Center (RSC) Office Hours: Monday - Friday 8:00 am - 4:30 pm Phone: 712-707-7321 Email: wellness@nwciowa.edu
+Location: Rowenhorst Student Center (RSC) Office Hours: Monday - Friday 8:00 am - 4:30 pm

+Email: wellness@nwciowa.edu

-Personnel Sally Oakes Edman, PhD, Director of Counseling Services Deanne Archer, LMFT, Therapist Melody Becker Pullman, LMHC Suzanne Haverdink, Office Manager
+Sally Oakes Edman, PhD, Director of Counseling Services Justin Derry, M.A., N.C.C.
+Therapist Melody Becker Pullman, LMHC, MS Suzanne Haverdink, Office Manager

 The Wellness Center provides services designed to assist students in their mental health, in order to equip you to live healthy and independent lives and to be fully ready for whatever God calls you to.
-We want to be a resource for whatever you need, from how to deal with disappointments, recover from loss, become less anxious, improve you mood or learn how to make stress work for you.
+We want to be a resource for whatever you need, from how to deal with disappointments, recover from loss, become less anxious, improve your mood or learn how to make stress work for you.
 Services are provided with respect for the unique needs of each student in a safe, confidential setting.
-Please contact Suzanne Haverdink to make an appointment for counseling or inquire about other services.
+Please contact Suzanne Haverdink to make an appointment for counseling or to inquire about other services.